 Gelugpa says that there’s a mental hologram not just of colored shapes, but a mental hologram of an object, a commonsense object, a thing that extends over senses and time when you see.
 The other Tibetan traditions, Nyingma, Sakya, and Kagyu say “no, in sense perception, non-conceptual, you do not see a commonsense object – or hear…” They say that to perceive a commonsense object is conceptual.

-There’s two types of conceptual here, there is one which is known as a collectionmental synthesis (tshogs-spyi).
-Through the medium of a collection mental synthesis, we put together sense information from different senses and constructs out of it a commonsense object – also continuing moments – puts it together as an object.
+There are two types of conceptual here, there is one which is known as a collection synthesis (tshogs-spyi).
+Through the medium of a collection synthesis, we put together sense information from different senses and construct out of it a commonsense object – also continuing moments – we put it together as an object.
 So, these non-Gelugpas say that that is a mental synthesis, it’s a conceptual process.
 Now, in addition it’s also a conceptual process what it is, that’s separate.
-So the mental synthesis puts it together as an object that extends over sense information and time and then there’s another type of conceptual cognition through the medium of a kind mental synthesis (rigs-spyi) that adds onto it what it is, “dog,” “This object is a dog.”
+So the mental synthesis puts it together as an object that extends over sense information and time and then there’s another type of conceptual cognition through the medium of a kind synthesis (rigs-spyi) that adds onto it what it is, “dog.”
+“This object is a dog.”

 This becomes very interesting, actually, if you think about it, not just with sights, but what about sounds of language?
 Do you actually hear words and sentences?
 We only hear one moment at a time.
 So what is the mental hologram of a sentence?
 Is it a mental synthesis of all these moments of individual sounds?
 That’s a very interesting question.
 How in the world do we understand language when somebody speaks?
 Because you only hear one moment at a time?
 So is it a mental synthesis and only conceptual, or do we actually hear words and language?